binhqd/ansible-react-server-rendered/README.md

 **NOTE:** to enable the Security module you can use the steps above prior to following the steps below.

-Create an inventory file for the environment, for example:
+### Create an inventory file for the environment
+For example:
 ```
 # production